Alfred Jabu Numpang

-Alfred Jabu Numpang (born 26 October 1940) was a Malaysian politician who served as the Deputy Chief Minister of Sarawak as well as Member of the Sarawak State Legislative Assembly (MLA) for Layar from September 1974 until his quit from politics in May 2016.
-He has been also served as Member of Parliament for Betong from June 1982 to July 1986.
+Alfred Jabu Numpang (born 26 October 1940) is a Malaysian former politician is recoginzed as the longest Deputy Chief Minister of Sarawak, having held the position for 40 years where He served as deputy to three different Sarawak Chief Ministers: Tun Abdul Rahman Ya'kub, Tun Abdul Taib Mahmud and Pehin Sri Tan Sri Adenan Satem as well as Member of the Sarawak State Legislative Assembly (MLA) for Layar from September 1974 until his retirement from politics in May 2016.
+He also once served as a one-term Member of Parliament for Betong from June 1982 to July 1986.

 Personal life

-Alfred married Empiang Jabu (née Antak) in 1969 and blessed with one son and three daughters.
-His son, Gerald Rentap Jabu, succeeding him as Layar assemblyman in 2016.
+Alfred married Empiang Jabu (née Antak; born 18 February 1946) in 1969, when he was 29, whilst she was 23 years old and the couple is blessed with four children; one son and three daughters.
+His son, Gerald Rentap Jabu, succeeded him as Layar state assemblyman in 2016.